Pancreatic Cancer

 • To monitor the recovery from treatment-related toxicities and recurrence.

-Treatment for Locally advanced pancreatic cancer
+Treatment for locally advanced pancreatic cancer

 Chemotherapy

-• FOLFIRINOX: A three-drug combination that involves 5-FU (Fluorouracil), Oxaliplatin, and Irinotecan given every 2 weeks.
+• (Modified) FOLFIRINOX: A three-drug combination that involves 5-FU (Fluorouracil), Oxaliplatin, and Irinotecan given every 2 weeks.
 Common side effects include deterioration of bone marrow function, hair loss, numbness in limbs and fingers, tiredness, diarrhoea, nausea and vomiting.

 Radiotherapy

 • Common side effects include a loss of appetite, nausea and vomiting, diarrhoea, and fatigue.
 Most of these side effects disappear after treatment.
+Having chemo-radiation can make the side effects of treatment worse.

 Treatment of Metastatic Pancreatic Cancer